nih-cfde/icc-eval-core/api/README.md

-This folder contains code to interact with third party APIs and generated TypeScript definitions for requests/responses (query/results).
+This folder contains code to interact with third party APIs and TypeScript definitions for requests/responses (query/results).

-# Generate types
+# How to generate types

 ## RePORTER